 Then, with his obvious attraction to Spider-man, I added a couple of those fabrics plus a red to unify the look.
 I didn’t take a photo of the fabric choices, but I did take one of my final layout after printing and cutting out all the shapes.

 My October deadline is looming, but I put my head down and got the quilting done!
 And the binding made and machine-sewn on!
 You can still see the blue lines I drew for the inner circles of quilting.
 Can’t find my spray bottle, so I’ll soak it in cold water after I sew down the binding to the other side.
+I decided to use the fabrics from the top to make a scrappy-ish binding instead of the backing fabric.

 I’m in the middle of quilting my applecore baby quilt and it is coming along nicely.
 I decided to echo quilt in one direction which is great because I don’t have to mark it!